zachdavids/Wolfenstein3D/README.md

 # Wolfenstein3D
 ****

 Wolfenstein3D remade with a custom engine using OpenGL and C++.
-This game was made from scratch to learn game design by exploring concepts and techniques used in released games.
+This game was my first ever game circa 2015 and was created from scratch to learn C++, and game design by exploring concepts and techniques used in released games.
+It is currently being refactored to reflect my current understanding of C++.

 ### Features
   * XML-based Level Design